Careful Seeding for k-Medois Clustering with Incremental k-Means++ Initialization: Introduction

-On the other hand, in order to improve the clustering performance of $k$-means-like methods such as the $k$-means algorithm and the $k$-medoids algorithm, many initialization methods have been proposed.
-For example, the famous stochastic initialization method named $k$-means$++$ was introduced in \cite{arthur2007k} which achieves $O(log(k))$-competitive results with optimal clustering.
-More initialization methods can be found in \cite{rodriguez2014clustering,erisoglu2011new,vzalik2008efficient,broin2015alignment,xie2016k,zadegan2013ranked}.
-Since 2003, several global $K$-means algorithms have been proposed to find a global minimizer of the $k$-means clustering problems, such as \cite{likas2003global,bagirov2008modified,lai2010fast,bai2013fast}.
-A global $k$-means algorithm is an incremental approach to clustering that dynamically adds one cluster center at a time through a deterministic global search procedure consisting of $n$ executions of the $k$-means algorithm from suitable initial positions, where $n$ is the size of the data set.
-These methods improve the clustering performance significantly but introduce a much higher computation complexity, compared with the linear computation complexity in the traditional methods such as $k$-means$++$.
-The incremental approach can be introduced to the $k$-medoids algorithm, yielding an algorithm with a computation complexity of O($n^2$) which is competitive with the traditional $k$-medoids method.
-An improved $k$-medoids algorithm (INCKM) was proposed in \cite{yu2018improved} which has a better clustering performance than FKM in \cite{park2009simple} and the density peaks clustering algorithm in \cite{rodriguez2014clustering} have.
-But INCKM needs to determine the candidate medoids subset with a parameter choosing procedure in the process of initialization.
-Though a range of choices for the parameter is given in \cite{yu2018improved} for INCKM, it often fails to deal with some complex data sets and, in particular, imbalanced data sets.
+Since 2003, in order to further improve the clustering performance, several incremental initialization algorithms \cite{likas2003global,bagirov2008modified,lai2010fast,bai2013fast,bagirov2011fast} have been proposed to find a global minimizer for the $k$-means-like algorithms such as the $k$-means and the $k$-medoids algorithms.
+These incremental initialization algorithms which are different from the traditional initialization algorithm \cite{park2009simple,arthur2007k,rodriguez2014clustering,erisoglu2011new,tan2023statistical,vzalik2008efficient,broin2015alignment,xie2016k,zadegan2013ranked,dinh2020k} take an incremental approach to clustering that dynamically adds one cluster center at a time through a deterministic global search procedure consisting of $n$ executions of the $k$-means algorithm from suitable initial positions, where $n$ is the size of the data set.
+These algorithms improve the clustering performance significantly, but introduce a much higher computational complexity, compared to the linear computational complexity in the traditional initialization algorithms such as $k$-means$++$.